 type_property = data.particles_.create_property('Particle Type') if len(type_property.types) == 0: type_property.types.append(ParticleType(id=1, name='Cu', color=(1,1,0))) type_property.types.append(ParticleType(id=2, name='O', color=(1,0,0)))

-In the GUI, you have the possibility to explicitly reset the cached data collection of the data source and discard all
+In the GUI, you can explicitly reset the data source’s cached data collection and discard all

 cached data objects by pressing the button Reset data collection.
 The pipeline system will then start over